rolandmiladinovic/rolandmiladinovic/_posts/2018-05-14-summonig-eternal-return.markdown

 blood\\
 a spider’s bite that itches

 I pulled myself up from the bushes still holding the little bite on my collar and walked out into a open clearing of freshly cut grass where I found two friends sitting at a park bench.
-They were animated with talk and laughter, but the mood was grim and apocalyptic as the moon shone down.
+They were animated with talk and laughter, but the mood was heavy and apocalyptic as the moon shone down.
 I called out a greeting and was welcomed like a brother.

-The One, walked about, pacing, telling us of premonitions of the end of the world.
-We discuss mankind's destiny as if we three megalomaniacs alone had the power to save the world or destroy it.
+He walked about with nervous energy, stout, regal, pacing, telling us of premonitions of the end and the seven most likely way that humanity will be annalited.
+We discuss mankind's destiny as if we three megalomaniacs alone had the power to save or destroy it the world.
 But the other doesn’t believe in the end of the world.
-Humankind will always find away; a miracle at the last moment.
-The seed of life will always rise from the ashers.
+Humankind will always find away, a miracle at the last moment.
+A seed of life will always rise from the ashers.

-The One picked up a tree branch for a stalf and drew out a circle on the grass floor between the three friends.
-Looked up with rueful suspicion as if offering a challenge and said in cryptic lines: “Don’t stab me in the heart,” “the serpent from the garden of eden believes in all its innocence, hahaha” then began a to soliloquise in a commanding voice:
+He picked up a tree branch for a stalf and drew out a circle on the grass floor between the three friends.
+Looked up with rueful suspicion in his eye as if offering a challenge and said in cryptic lines: “Don’t stab me in the heart when we are sparing,” “the serpent of Eden believes in all its innocence.”

+misunderstandings abound and we are starting to see nothing but ourselves in the others words as we interperate the signs.
+We are talking past each other and every misunderstanding is even profound. and some sort of occult language started to formulate and we could communicate in what was almost telepathy.
+We were talking nonsence but we were communicating deeply.

 Information is being collected

 “Here is the eternal ring of return (motioning with his hand around the imaginary circle), all things must return eternally.
 This life that you now know you will live innumerable times, over and over.
 We three are eternal travelers, to be marked and condemned for perpetual reincarnate into our own selves, over and over.
 All who enter this circle will be bound and married with this eternal ring and seal.
 And return to this exact same place on this exact same night under this very same moon, talking of eternity.”

-Well I can’t think of anything worse.
+I accept my fate.

 If you can pass this judgment and test you will gain inconceivable power and command of life. but if you fail to bear it, it will crush you.
 You will have to be creators in this life to redeem yourselves and all of your past, to be able to say: I will it!
 What will you have to invent in order to redeem yourselves?
 Step in if you dare!

 I took this child’s game of play acting so lightly at the time, as nothing but a comedy of absurdity.
-But this spontaneous symbolic acting and theatrics poured into my open acid mind speaking into me so bell-ringingly clear so that the memory is engraved there like a searing tattoo.
+But this spontaneous symbolic acting and theatrics poured directly into my open acid mind, speaking into me so bell-ringingly clear so that the memory is engraved there like a searing tattoo.

-In my eye, the circle in the earth began to glow, and within I saw a fractal green grass scaled luminous ouroboros—that ancient serpent devouring its own tail and renewing life for eternity.
+In my eye, the circle in the earth began to glow, and within I saw a fractal green grass scaled luminous ouroboros—that ancient serpent eternally devouring its own tail.

-The One looked at his hands.
+He looked at his hands.

 I feel a strange energy\\
 my mind is alight\\